mike239x/CapStone/README.md

 # CapStone
-GameContainer in game package is executable.
+GameContainer class in game package is executable.